statistikZH/statZHmatomo/README.md

 1. If not already installed, call `install.packages("usethis")`.
 2. Call `usethis::edit_r_environ`
-3. Add your token on new line as “token = ‘YOUR\_TOKEN’”
+3. Add your token on new line as “token = "YOUR_TOKEN”
 4. Save the .Renviron file
 5. Restart R via “Session -\> Restart R” or “Ctrl / Cmd + Shift +
     Enter”